BlazorStatic/BlazorStatic/BlazorStaticWebsite/Content/Blog/release-1.0.0-beta.16/index.md

 But surprisingly, I find it nicer to work with.
 There's better separation of concerns: each post is self-contained, and nothing is scattered across unrelated folders.

 But in the end — it's your choice now.
-And it’s done without introducing any breaking changes.

 ## Auto Image Resolver